SuperSayf/space-crusader/README.md

 Creative Use of Effects: Are these effects employed creatively and in an aesthetically pleasing manner?

-- Yes the game looks complete and aesthetically pleasing with no flaws in the overrall design/view of the game
+- Yes the game looks complete and aesthetically pleasing with no flaws in the overall design/view of the game

 **Coding Style (10%)**

 Best Coding Practices: Is the code adhering to best coding practices, including meaningful variable, function, object, and file naming?

-Yes, all code is in functions which allow reuse.
-We have meaningful names for the varaibles and functions and all them are in use effectivly.
-The file names are correclty named with its purpose or reason as to what they do.
+- Yes, all code is in functions which allow reuse.
+We have meaningful names for the variables and functions and all them are in use effectively.
+The file names are correctly named with its purpose or reason as to what they do.

 Indentation and Comments: Is the code correctly indented and sufficiently documented?